STEllAR-GROUP/hpx/docs/sphinx/manual/writing_distributed_hpx_applications.rst

    to comprise a globally unique C++ identifier representing the action.
 This is used for serialization purposes.

-For member functions of objects which have been registered with :term:`AGAS` (e.g. 'components') a different registration macro :c:macro:`HPX_DEFINE_COMPONENT_ACTION` has to be utilized.
+For member functions of objects which have been registered with AGAS (e.g., 'components'), a different registration macro :c:macro:`HPX_DEFINE_COMPONENT_ACTION` has to be utilized.
 Any component needs to be declared in a header file and have some special support macros defined in a source file.
 Here is an example demonstrating this.
 The first snippet has to